Thousands of Dining Options

 If you are looking for something extra special, there are a few restaurants that your Bull may not be aware of.
 These are great for celebrations, etc.

 I recommend having reservations for all of these restaurants.
 All of these places are ones that our family has tried.
-Looking each of them up will give you menus, times, and a feel of the atmosphere suitable for your family.
+Looking them up will give you menus, times, and a feel of the atmosphere suitable for your family.
+If you are looking for something fun to do, along with dinner, check out our blog here.